 How to Serve Keto Banana Pudding

-I choose to serve this sugar-free banana pudding generously topped with whipped cream and a mini keto snickerdoodle cookie.
+I choose to serve this sugar-free banana pudding generously topped with whipped cream and mini keto snickerdoodle cookies.

 But there are other options:

-- in a baking dish, you can put a layer made from crumbled keto banana bread, then add a layer of keto banana pudding and top with whipped cream;
+In a transparent baking dish, you can put a layer made from crumbled keto banana bread, then add a layer of keto banana pudding and top with whipped cream;

 How to Store Keto Banana Pudding